lewisp6/js-tdd/readme.md

 # Instructions

-Build a Shopping cart function to calculate the totals price of an array of items.
+Build a Shopping cart function to calculate the total price of an array of items.
 The function should be able to take two arguments, the first an array of item objects e.g:

 ```